 I am a psychologist and counsellor, holding a PhD degree in clinical psychology and a Masters degree in social and developmental psychology.
 Furthermore, I completed a Masters degree in existential psychotherapy and counseling.
 I specialize in working with expats and international students, living in the Netherlands.
-Besides being a psychologist, I am also involved as a mental coach for athletes.
 Please see my Curriculum Vitae for more information about the professional background.

 I come from a mixed Slovenian – Croatian cultural background and I have studied and lived in the Netherlands and United Kingdom.
 After having moved around for several years, I’ve settled in the Netherlands, where I currently live with my Dutch partner and our son.
 By now the Netherlands has become my third ‘home’.
 Besides knowing how it is to come from a mixed cultural background and have a cross-cultural relationship, I am professionally and personally familiar with the challenges that a move to a new country entails.
 It can be an overwhelming experience, during which new issues arise and the old ones gain strength.
 At the same time, it represents an amazing potential for personal growth that can be enhanced by professional counselling.
 I find it incredibly interesting and fulfilling to be able to work with people from various cultural backgrounds, learn from their life stories, and search together with them for a way for them live a more satisfactory and balanced life.

 Changing places and people around me several times in my life has undermined the taken-for-granted nature of life.
 It has made me search for and create meaning anew.
 I try to look beyond the traditional understandings that are provided to us by the surroundings, family and culture, which are often the source of our suffering or insecurity.
 I am inspired by the possibility of inquiring into the questions of the human condition and alleviating the problems or obstacles through counselling.